 Points of Pride

-Constance Hulbert Elementary School is a relatively new school in The Ysleta Independent School District.
+Constance Hulbert Elementary School is a relatively small school within The Ysleta Independent School District.
 Opened in 2003, the school is named after Mrs. Constance Elizabeth Hulbert, a lifelong advocate for bilingual students, and former teacher at Eastwood High School.
-Student enrollment at the campus reaches approximately 400 students per year and is comprised of grades Pre-Kindergarten to Sixth, with a majority of the student population coming from Hispanic households.
-At Constance Hulbert Elementary, parents and teachers work together to make a difference in our students’ learning environment.
-The school is under the leadership of Mr. James McIntyre.
-The assistant principal is Mrs. Sophia Fierro.
+Student enrollment at the campus reaches approximately 300 students per year and is comprised of grades Pre-Kindergarten to Sixth.
+The majority of the student population comes from Hispanic households.
+At Constance Hulbert Elementary, parents and teachers work together to make a difference in the students’ learning environment.
+The school is under the leadership of Mrs. Sophia Fierro.
+The interim assistant principal is Ms. R. Garcia.

-The campus library has completely been renovated so that our students are able to execute the 21st-century demands being asked of them.
+The campus library has completely been renovated so that our students are able to execute the 21st-century demands being asked of them and at the same time follow STEM programs designed specifically for engaging students.
 The library’s entire layout has been redesigned to create an inviting, futuristic and exciting place for academic learning and to cultivate the development of fine arts.
 Mobile devices are readily available to students.

 Advanced Math Course